mbreinhold/ojweb-generate/README.md

 for a subtree of the `openjdk.java.net` web site.

-The easiest way to preview a local documentation repository is to clone this repository into your local repository and create a simple `Makefile` in that repository:
+The easiest way to preview a local documentation repository is to clone this repository into your local repository and then create a symbolic link to this repository’s `Makefile` in that repository:

-    all preview clean:
-            $(MAKE) -f ojweb-generate/Makefile $@

-    update:
-            git -C ojweb-generate pull --ff-only

-    .PHONY: all preview clean update
+    $ ln -s ojweb-generate/Makefile .

-Then running `make` in that repository will format the source files into the `./build` directory, or to `$BUILD` if the `BUILD` environment variable is set.
+Then running `make` in your repository will format the source files into the `./build` directory, or to `$BUILD` if the `BUILD` environment variable is set.